Im-Rises/space-invaders-arcade-emulator/README.md

 - [x] Add video
 - [ ] Add the rom loader
 - [ ] Add a way to toggle the space invaders original view or the pure emulation view (to do in CSS).
+- [ ] When shooting add loop at the end of the sound to make it sound like the original game or make it longer and stop it when the player stop shooting.

 ## Images